haowang1992/haowang1992.github.io/_publications/TCN.md

 ![image](/files/Submitted2PAMI/ab3.png)
-t-SNE results of using 64 dimensional features on the random selected 8 testing categories of Sketchy.
-The dot and cross stand for natural image and sketch, respectively
+Left: t-SNE results of using 64 dimensional features on the random selected 8 testing categories of Sketchy.
+The dot and cross stand for natural image and sketch, respectively.
+Right: corresponding retrieval examples.

 ---